-The cost and time for releasing software have decreased drastically due to the concept of software as a service (SaaS).
+The cost and time for releasing software have decreased drastically due to the software as a service (SaaS) concept.
 This has led to higher competition, and organizations or businesses that can release software early with a higher frequency of updates can gain a competitive edge.

 DevOps tools and methods help organizations to achieve this competitive edge.
 A significant reason is that DevOps is supported by a culture of automation, information sharing, collaboration, measurement, and web service usage.

-DevOps does not just have a positive effect on software development or deployment but also quality assurance performance.
-It adds to the business value, quality, continuous innovation, and other vital areas for a business to excel.
+DevOps does not just have a positive effect on software development or deployment but also on quality assurance performance.
+It adds value, quality, continuous innovation, and other vital areas for a business to excel.

 Some of the top companies are using DevOps to gain a competitive advantage.
 For instance, Amazon, with its move to Amazon Web Services, Netflix through its Simian Army, and Target used DevOps for the development of Target Circle Saving, which was previously known as the Cartwheel project.
 Walmart incorporated OneOps for automating and accelerating development and many other examples.

 But wait, you might think these are just big names.
 Are there any SMEs using this approach?
 Oh yes, there are.
-In recent research on adopting DevOps by ECS Digital, UK, over 57% of SMEs reported having incorporated DevOps tools and methodology into their day-to-day routine.
+In recent research on adopting DevOps by ECS Digital, UK, over 57% of SMEs reported incorporating DevOps tools and methodology into their daily routine.

 This article will explore DevOps’s role in artificial intelligence and machine learning development.
 This is where terms such as AIOps and MLOps come into the picture.